SpoilerRules/pipsi-utils/README.md

 **No.** The tool automatically fetches the latest Pipsi versions and updates from the [pipsi-utils-cloud repository](https://github.com/SpoilerRules/pipsi-utils-cloud), so no reinstallation is needed.

+### Are Chinese installations of Pipsi supported?

+**Chinese clients are not officially supported.** Manual setup is required for Chinese client versions.

+*Note: Native installation and update support for Chinese client versions is currently in development.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing